Sourdough Rolls

 • Use eggs that are at room temperature so it doesn’t affect the yeast.

-• Also make sure your sourdough starter is at room temperature.
-It does not have to be active.
+• Also make sure your sourdough starter is at room temperature, not straight from the fridge.

 • Add the flour slowly!
 The exact amount you need will depend on everything from the sourdough starter to the temperature/humidity outside.
 If you add too much, your rolls will be dry.

-• Brush the rolls with an egg wash for shiny golden brown domes.
+• Brush the top of the rolls with an egg wash for shiny golden brown domes.
 Read our complete guide to bread washes to choose your favorite look.
 If you don’t want a golden brown crust, leave this off.

 a pan of sourdough rolls